JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 | 1.9.0–1.9.10   | JVM is Beta     |
 | 1.7.0–1.8.22   | Alpha           |

+## Compatibility with Kotlin libraries

+If you're working with Kotlin/JVM, the K2 compiler works with libraries compiled with any version of Kotlin.

+If you're working with Kotlin Multiplatform, the K2 compiler is guaranteed to work with libraries compiled with Kotlin version 1.9.20 and onwards.

 ## Compiler plugins support

 Currently, the Kotlin K2 compiler supports the following Kotlin compiler plugins: